constantgillet/rendless/README.md

 - `DATABASE_URL`: URL of the postgresql database.
 - `WEBSITE_URL`: URL of the website.
+- `BUCKET_URL`: URL of the s3 bucket
+- `BUCKET_NAME`: name of the s3 bucket
 - `SPACES_KEY`: accessKeyId of the s3 bucket
 - `SPACES_SECRET`: Secret key of the s3 bucket

 Make sure to set these environment variables before running the application.

+Optionnal environment variables

+- `IMAGES_FOLDER`: The folder where images will be saved: default value is "ogimages/cached/"

 ## Usage